chadrem/workers/README.md

       :logger => nil,                   # Ruby logger instance.
       :pool => Workers::Pool.new        # The workers pool used to execute timer callbacks.
     )

-    actor = Workers::Actor.new(
-      :logger => nil,                   # Ruby logger instance.
-      :dedicated => false,              # If true, the actor runs with a worker pool that has one thread.
-      :pool => Workers.pool,            # The workers pool used to execute events.
-      :mailbox => Workers::Mailbox.new, # The mailbox used to receive events.
-      :registry => Workers.registry,    # The registry used to store a reference to the actor if it has a name.
-      :name => nil                      # The name of the actor (must be unique in the registry).
-    )

-    actor = Workers::DedicatedActor.new(
-      :logger => nil,                   # Ruby logger instance.
-      :mailbox => Workers::Mailbox.new, # The mailbox used to receive events.
-      :registry => Workers.registry,    # The registry used to store a reference to the actor if it has a name.
-      :name => nil                      # The name of the actor (must be unique in the registry).
-    )

 ## TODO - not yet implemented features